learn through suffering C language learn through suffering

 }

-The result of executing this program will be as follows
+The results of this program are as follows:

-MARIO String entered from keyboard
+MARIO The string entered from the keyboard

 Source code